Wednesday, December 6, 2023

 In 2004, for example, one read “there are no profits to be made on a dead planet.”
 Just under 20 years later, founder Yvon Chouinard would announce that all of Patagonia’s profits would be used to tackle the ongoing climate crisis.
 “We are going to give away the maximum amount of money to people who are actively working on saving this planet,” he said in 2022.

-But while the billionaire’s brand is arguably one of the best-known in the sustainable outdoor clothing space, it is far from alone.
+While the brand is arguably one of the best-known in the sustainable outdoor clothing space, it is far from alone.
 If you love Patagonia, you’ll definitely love these other sustainable, innovative, and conscious outdoor clothing brands that are just like it.
 Whether you’re hitting the slopes, hiking the mountains, or heading to yoga, they’re bound to have something that’s right for you.

 outerknown